 |Experience Type:||Study Abroad||Area of Study:||Agriculture, Anthropology, Communication, Community and Leadership Development, Education, Gender and Women's Studies, History, Honors, International Studies, Latin American Studies, Management, Psychology, Sociology|

-|Eligibility:||1-Freshman, 2-Sophomore, 3-Junior, 4-Senior, 5-Graduate|
+|Housing Options:||Homestay||Eligibility:||1-Freshman, 2-Sophomore, 3-Junior, 4-Senior, 5-Graduate|

-|Minimum GPA:||2||Student Type:||Both undergraduate and graduate students|
+|Minimum GPA:||2.0||Student Type:||Both undergraduate and graduate students|

 |UK Travel Medical Insurance:||Included in the UK Sponsored program fee|

-Exploring Diverse Communities in the Dominican Republic
+UK Sponsored: Exploring the Diverse Communities and Agricultural Development of the Dominican Republic

-This program in the Dominican Republic will focus on the merging and persistent issues of diverse communities by analyzing the constructs of and considering the implications amongst various localities.
+This global course, held in the Dominican Republic, will focus on the merging and persistent issues of diverse communities and agricultural and rural development by analyzing the constructs of and considering the implications amongst various localities.

 How do we define, measure, and evaluate the differences among communities?

-- What are the consequences of these inequalities for the people who live in these communities?
+What are the consequences of these inequalities for the people who live in these communities?